Robert Bylot: First voyage, 1610–1611

 Later there was a mutiny in which Hudson, his son and several sailors were set adrift in an open boat in James Bay.
 It was due to Bylot's navigational skills that Discovery was able to return from the Arctic safely; Hudson and his party were never seen again.
 Upon return to England, Bylot was tried as a mutineer but was pardoned.

 Second voyage, 1612–1613

 Bylot returned to Hudson Bay in 1612 with Sir Thomas Button.
 They wintered over at the mouth of the Nelson River, and in the spring of 1613, continued north.
-They were able to reach 65° N, then returned to England.
+They were able to reach 65th parallel north, then returned to England.

 Northwest Passage

 First voyage, 1615

 In 1615, the Muscovy Company hired Bylot to find the Northwest Passage as captain of Discovery.
 William Baffin was the pilot.
 They sailed west from Hudson Strait and were blocked by ice at Frozen Strait.

 Second voyage, 1616

 The following year, the Muscovy Company again hired Bylot and Baffin to continue to search for the Northwest Passage.
 The voyage resulted in several notable achievements.
 First was the circumnavigation and mapping of what is now called Baffin Bay.
 Second was the discovery of Smith Sound, by which the North Pole would eventually be reached.
 Third was the discovery of Lancaster Sound, through which the Northwest Passage would eventually be found three centuries later.